lexedata/lexedata/docs/tour.rst

     $ cd bantu

 For this tutorial, we will be using lexical data from the Bantu family, collected by Hilde Gunnink.
-The data set is a subset of an earlier version (deliberately, so this tour can show some steps in the cleaning process) of her lexical dataset.
+The dataset is a subset of an earlier version (deliberately, so this tour can show some steps in the cleaning process) of her lexical dataset.
 The data is stored in an Excel file which you can download from the lexedata repository ::